cloudflare/cloudflare-docs/content/fundamentals/basic-tasks/trace-request.md

 # Cloudflare Trace

 Cloudflare Trace follows an HTTP/S request through Cloudflare’s reverse proxy to your origin.
-You can use this tool to understand how different Cloudflare configurations interact with an HTTP request for one of your [proxied hostnames](/dns/manage-dns-records/reference/proxied-dns-records/).
+Use this tool to understand how different Cloudflare configurations interact with an HTTP/S request for one of your [proxied hostnames](/dns/manage-dns-records/reference/proxied-dns-records/).

 You can define specific request properties to simulate different conditions for an HTTP/S request.
 Inactive rules configured in Cloudflare products will not be evaluated.

+---

 ## Use Trace